Alex-AK/portfolio_v3/client/content/pages/about.md

 Currently working as the lead software developer with <a href="https://brainsquall.co" target="_blank" rel="noopener noreferrer">BrainSquall</a> and doing quality assurance and technical consulting with <a href="https://matrixmultiplier.com" target="_blank" rel="noopener noreferrer">Matrix Multiplier</a> and <a href="https://forumone.com" target="_blank" rel="noopener noreferrer">Forum One</a>.

-[Interesting in working with me?](/contact) I offer free initial consultations so we can assess if working together is a good fit. **Currently available to discuss new work.**
+[Interesting in working with me?](/contact) I offer free initial consultations so we can assess if working together is a good fit. **Currently available starting mid-January.**

 ## Values